0xCAFEini/XSS-Finder-for-PortSwigger/README.md

 # XSS Finder for PortSwigger

-Script created for the PortSwigger lab "DOM XSS in document.write sink using source location.search."
+Script created for the PortSwigger lab "Reflected XSS into HTML context with most tags and attributes blocked"

 This script performs brute-force on URLs to identify cross-site scripting vulnerabilities.